paroi-tech/direct-vuex/README.md

 ### Create the store

-The store is implemented in the same way as usual (ie. without typing).
-However, it is necessary to append `as const` at the end of store and module implementation objects.
+The store is implemented almost in the same way as usual (ie. without typing).
+However, **it is necessary to append `as const` at the end of store and module implementation objects**.
 It will help direct-vuex to better infer types.

 Create the store: